artsy/README/playbooks/technology-choices.md

 - If you have an idea,
   [write a technical plan](https://www.notion.so/artsy/Technical-Plans-f94b206fcec54cee8b4d864e67d5b70f), then...
-- Share the plan with the team: bring it up
-  [at standup](https://github.com/artsy/README/blob/master/events/open-standup.md) in "cross-team dependencies" and share it in Slack.
+- Share the plan with the wider engineering team: bring it up [at standup](https://github.com/artsy/README/blob/master/events/open-standup.md) in "cross-team dependencies" and share it in Slack.

 This applies for really big ideas, and sometimes small ones, too!
 Check the [FAQ](#frequently-asked-questions) for more context.
 Writing a technical plan is the go-to solution for making technology decisions at Artsy because even if the decision is uncontroversial, the exercise of writing a plan will help guide your thought process _and_ will record the rationale for the decision.
-(This is historical context is super-userful.)
+(This historical context is super-userful.)
 You got this!

 ## Evolving Technology at Artsy